Migrating an existing backend to Encore

 By iteratively making adjustments, you should relatively quickly be able to get your application up and running with Encore.

-If you need help or have questions, join the developer community on Slack or send an email to [email protected].
+If you need help or have questions, join the developer community on Discord or send an email to [email protected].

-Once your application is deployed, gradually break out specific endpoints using Encore's API framework and introduce infrastructure declarations using Encore's Infrastructure SDK.
+Once your application is deployed, gradually break out specific endpoints using the Encore's API declarations and introduce infrastructure declarations using the Backend Framework.
 This will let Encore understand your application and unlock all Encore features.